Looking to become a notable HR generalist?

 Make sure that you excel in each of these five functions:

 Recruitment and Staffing.
 This function takes a big part of HR generalists’ daily responsibilities.
 Recruitment and staffing involve finding talent, screening resumes, conducting interviews, and bringing new hires on board.
 Most HR generalists are responsible for setting the recruiting processes and strategies but they are not fully involved in the implementation of the tasks.

 Training and Development.
 The best human resources professionals know the importance of employee development and take it as a priority.
-As a HR generalist, you should understand how to provide the most value to employees through conferences, seminars, mentorship programs, human capital management software, and even new hire onboarding.
+As a HR generalist, you should understand how to provide the most value to employees through conferences, seminars, mentorship programs, benefit administration software, payroll software, and even new hire checklist onboarding.
 To keep your training and development knowledge current it is a good idea to seek knowledge about new learning technologies and tools.